grnet/synnefo/docs/source/devguide.rst

-202 (Accepted)               The request has been accepted (not a data update) 204 (No Content)             The request succeeded (data updated) 411 (Length Required)        Missing ``Content-Length`` in the request 416 (Range Not Satisfiable)  The supplied range is out of limits or invalid size
+202 (Accepted)               The request has been accepted (not a data update) 204 (No Content)             The request succeeded (data updated) 411 (Length Required)        Missing ``Content-Length`` in the request 416 (Range Not Satisfiable)  The supplied range is invalid
 ===========================  ==============================